Skip to content

 • Microsoft Solutions Partner · Azure-native ESB

 BizTalk Server 2020 is the final version.
-Mainstream support ends April 2028.
-Extended support ends April 2030.
+Microsoft support ends April 2030 - end of life.
 Microsoft has confirmed no further releases.
 Logic Apps was offered as the cloud path forward, but it was never designed to absorb the governance, transaction tracking, and operational rigor that ESB workloads demand.
-Art2link ESB was — built by the team that wrote BizTalk in the first place, and engineered to run the same workloads on Azure-native foundations.
+Art2link ESB was - built by the team that wrote BizTalk in the first place, and engineered to run the same workloads on Azure-native foundations.

 Start an assessment